wendelnascimento/excel-stream/README.md

  * `sheet`: the name of the sheet you want to stream.
 Case sensitive.
  * `sheetIndex`: the sheet number you want to stream (0-based).
- * `allSheets`: boolean indicating if all sheets shoulb be used instead of just the one provided with the sheetIndex or sheet argument.
-If allSheets is true, sheetIndex and sheet arguments will be ignored
+ * `allSheets`: boolean indicating if all sheets should be used instead of just the one provided with the `sheetIndex` or `sheet` argument.
+If `allSheets` is true then `sheetIndex` and `sheet` arguments will be ignored

 # Usage